AU Redundancy Pay Calculator

 Does annual leave get paid out when made redundant?

-Can I get JobSeeker payments after redundancy?
+Can I get JobSeeker after redundancy?

 Why does redundancy pay drop from 16 to 12 weeks at 10 years?

-Does redundancy pay affect superannuation contributions?
+Does redundancy pay affect superannuation?

 What if my employer refuses to pay my redundancy entitlement?